errhythm/errhythm.github.io/content/projects/Pathways.md

 ### Challenge: Reading Challenge Widget

 Dr. Santosh also requested a widget to showcase his yearly reading goals, which is again linked to Goodreads.
-Creating this widget posed a challenge, as it needed to be visually appealing and seamlessly integrated with the site’s design.
-Using TailwindCSS, I designed a simple progress bar that updates dynamically based on his progress toward the goal.
+Using this widget in the right position posed a challenge, as it needed to be visually appealing and seamlessly integrated with the site’s design.
 This widget fits naturally into the website’s sidebar, contributing to the site’s overall focus on learning and personal growth without overwhelming the visitor.

 ![Reading Challenge Widget](/images/projects/Pathways2.png)